deanobalino/workshop-setup/mojifier/README.md

 ## 5. Activate Remote Development

-1. Open the `mslearn-the-mojifier` directory within VSCode Insiders
+1. Open the `mslearn-the-mojifier` directory, that we just cloned, within VSCode Insiders
 2. When you open the project you should be prompted to 'Reopen in Container'

 ![run in container](run-in-container.png)